TACT : TREAT-NMD Advisory Committee for Therapeutics

 Established in 2009, the TREAT-NMD Advisory Committee for Therapeutics (TACT) is a unique multi-disciplinary international group of well recognized academic and industry drug development experts as well as representatives of patient foundations and institutional governmental scientific research centers, who meet twice a year to review and provide guidance on the translation and development path of therapeutics programs in rare neuromuscular diseases with large unmet need, such as muscular dystrophies and amyotrophic lateral sclerosis (ALS).
 The confidential and comprehensive review provides recommendations including go-no-go milestones, is independent of any funding stream however it may enable subsequent funding.

 The TACT Chair rotates on a 3 yearly basis.
-Dr Wagner took over from Professor Dominic Wells, in 2015.
+Prof. Annamaria De Luca took over from Prof. Kathryn Wagner in 2018.

 - Provide a one point in time multi-disciplinary review.